Home > Blog >

 Ultra-fast delivery has become the new standard.
 Consumers no longer settle for same-day or next-day options.
 More than three-quarters (77%) of consumers now expect their orders to be delivered within two hours.
 This expectation is reshaping ecommerce operations, compelling businesses to invest in hyperlocal fulfillment centers and rapid delivery models.
 For e-commerce retailers, meeting this demand is critical to reducing cart abandonment and maintaining customer satisfaction.

-2. Average delivery time improved to 3.7 days as of November 2024
+2. Average eCommerce Delivery Time Improved to 3.7 Days as of Late 2024

 Recent advancements in supply chain technology have led to a notable reduction in average delivery time, now down to 3.7 days.
 It is a 27% improvement from the previous year.
 Domestic transit times have decreased to 2.56 days, with first-attempt delivery success rates reaching 97%.
 These improvements highlight operational efficiency gains and reinforce the growing emphasis on optimizing the delivery process.